mslinn/zeromq-demo/README.md

 ````
 brew install zeromq
 ...
+This message appears:
 To install the zmq gem on 10.6 with the system Ruby on a 64-bit machine, you may need to do:

 ARCHFLAGS="-arch x86_64" gem install zmq -- --with-zmq-dir=/usr/local

 If you want to build the Java bindings from https://github.com/zeromq/jzmq
 you will need the Java Developer Package from http://connect.apple.com/

+Other (simpler) instructions are here: https://github.com/zeromq/jzmq/issues/29
 ````

 If running from IntelliJ or Eclipse, launch the programs from <tt>target/scala-2.9.1-1/classes</tt> so <tt>application.conf</tt> and <tt>common.conf</tt> are found.